ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 -   Unit tests will be written verifying the usual component expectations, plus:
     -   renders mapping matching the cell value (string, number, and boolean)
-    -   behavior in the presence of non-unique mapping keys
     -   nothing rendered when value matches no mappings
+    -   error thrown when non-unique mapping keys exist
     -   error thrown when non-parsable value is given to number/boolean mappings
+    -   error thrown when invalid icon name given
-    -   error thrown when mapping contents are not a single template element
+    -   error thrown when icon column has a `nimble-mapping-text` element
+    -   grouping header for icon column includes label
 -   Verify manually that the column content appears in the accessibility tree and can be read by a screen reader.
 -   Visual Chromatic tests will be created